daisyb/AnswerProject/README.md

 # AnswerProject
-Find the answer to who, where, and when questions
+Find the answer to who, where, and when questions.
+By Daisy Barbanel and Tiffany Lei